google/rekall/README.md

-To install from this git repository you will need to use pip --editable and follow the correct order of installation (otherwise pip will pull released depedencies which might be older):
+To install from this git repository you will need to use pip --editable and follow the correct order of installation (otherwise pip will pull released dependencies which might be older):

 ```
 $ virtualenv  /tmp/MyEnv